Bioconductor/BBS/Doc/Prepare-Ubuntu-20.04-HOWTO.md

     ../rdownloads/R-4.0.2/configure --enable-R-shlib
     make -j10       # or 'make -j' to use all cores

+Note: Using the `-j` option allows `make` to run in parallel.
+The nb following the option specifies the nb of jobs to run simultaneously.
+See `man make` for the details.
+Don't try to use a nb of jobs that is more than the nb of logical cores available on the machine.
+It might still work but it won't be optimal (it might actually slow things down).
+To get the nb of logical cores on a Linux
+system:

+    cat /proc/cpuinfo | grep processor | wc -l

 #### After compilation

 Do NOT run `make install`!